petrgazarov/cumuli-aws-console-chat/README.md

 ### Security & Privacy

-Efforts are made to keep the permissions list to the minimum.
+Efforts are made to keep the permissions list to a minimum.

 Calls to OpenAI API are made directly from the extension.
-Your data is never sent anywhere else, and is stored locally in the extension-specific browser storage.
+Your data is never sent anywhere else and is stored locally in the extension-specific browser storage.
 OpenAI Terms and policies apply to the data you send to their API.

 ### Requirements

 - An OpenAI account and an API key are required to use this extension (get your API key [here](https://platform.openai.com/api-keys)).
 - Your OpenAI account must have access to the GPT-4 model.
-OpenAI automatically enables it in most cases, but it may be disabled if you never previously paid for API.
-It that's the case, you can purchase $5 in credits [here](https://platform.openai.com/account/billing/overview) and that should automatically enable it.
+OpenAI automatically enables it in most cases, but it may be disabled if you never previously paid for the API.
+If that's the case, you can purchase $5 in credits [here](https://platform.openai.com/account/billing/overview), and that should automatically enable it.

 ### Usage